Compliance assessment and reponses

 The Danish Gambling Authority issues orders in situations where the Danish Gambling Authority ordes a specific behaviour or action in the future.
 It can both be in cases where the gambling operator acts contrary to the law or fails to act although an action is required by law.

-The Danish Gambling Authority can also issue orders in other situations to a limited extent.
 An order cannot be issued about breaches that no longer exist.

 Report to the police